Skip to content

 Is Buenos Aires expensive?

 It can be moderate depending on hotel area and dining choices, but it often offers good value for a major capital.
+The biggest budget differences usually come from the hotel base and how often you lean into premium dining rather than everyday meals.
+A strong neighborhood choice often improves both cost and experience.

 What is the best area to stay in Buenos Aires?